 Transformation is key -- for the organizations we help and the MDes candidates themselves.

-Not only do CCAD Master of Design in Integrative Design graduates have the skills and confidence to stand out in their desired profession, they’ll be able to apply the Integrative Design framework across industries, across communities, across the world.
+Not only do CCAD Master of Design in Innovation Design Strategies graduates have the skills and confidence to stand out in their desired professions, they know how to apply the human-centered, strategic approach we teach across industries, across communities, across the world.

 Learn more about Columbus